gitbaq/gitbaq/README.md

 - 👋 Hi, I’m @gitbaq
-- 👀 I’m interested in learning and developing Java, Solidity, React and so on and so forth
+- 👀 I am a life long learner, the more you learn the longer you LIVE
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently interested in developing and deploying distributed applications
-- 💞️ I’m looking to collaborate on building new smart contracts using solidity
+- 💞️ I’m looking to collaborate on open source projects that help cross-platform migrations easier
-- 📫 How to reach me @gitbaq on twitter
+- 📫 reach me @gitbaq on twitter

 <!---
 gitbaq/gitbaq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.